cartertrafton/bus_tracker/README.md

 - [ ] **Week 5: Implementing features (live tracking, bus routes, etc)**
 - [ ] Week 6: Project Finish - Goal

+### Resources
-Beginning this project I did not know any JavaScript, HTML, or CSS.
-I have used resources such as:
+Becasuse I did not know any JavaScript, HTML, or CSS, I have used resources such as:
 - [Free Code Camp](https://learn.freecodecamp.org): for basic HTML, CSS, and JS.
 - [Rithm](https://www.rithmschool.com/courses): for more advanced JavaScript.
 - [W3Schools](https://www.w3schools.com/default.asp): for tons of CSS and HTML reference and tutorials.